Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Liberty and its opponents have combined to score more than 67.5 points in one game this season.
+- Liberty's games have gone over 67.5 points in just one opportunity this season.

+- The combined points per game average of the two teams, 76.5, is nine points above Saturday's over/under.

-- Saturday's total is nine points lower than the two team's combined 76.5 points per game average.
+- This contest's over/under is 21.1 points greater than the 46.4 these two squads combine to surrender per game this season.

-- These two squads combine to allow 46.4 points per game, 21.1 fewer than this contest's over/under.

-- Rebels games this season feature an average total of 74.2 points, a number 6.7 points higher than Saturday's over/under.

 Ole Miss Stats and Trends

-- In Ole Miss' eight games this year, it has four wins against the spread.

-- The Rebels have always covered the spread this season when favored by 9.5 points or more.
+- This season, the Rebels have won ATS in each of their two games as a favorite of 9.5 points or more.

-- Ole Miss' games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- Ole Miss' games this year have gone over the total in three out of seven opportunities (42.9%).

 - Ole Miss is 4-3 against the spread and 6-2 overall in games when it puts up more than 17.8 points.

-- When Ole Miss totals over 300 yards, the team is 4-2 against the spread and 6-1 overall.
+- In games that Ole Miss churns out more than 300 yards, the team is 4-2 against the spread and 6-1 overall.

-- This year, the Rebels have six turnovers, four fewer than the Flames have takeaways (10).
+- The Rebels have six giveaways this season, while the Flames have 10 takeaways .

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.